 How to resolve communication issues affecting Sealevel’s XR17V35X based serial devices (7xxxec serial cards, 7106e, Relio R1)?

-• 7xxxec serial cards
+• 7xxxec cards

 • 7106e